Payerset/docs/payers/inland-empire-health-plan-price-transparency.md

 ---
 description: >-
- This data contains the price transparency machine-readable files provided by WellCare that have been normalized into easy-to-use tables.
+ This data contains the price transparency machine-readable files provided by Inland Empire Health Plan that have been normalized into easy-to-use tables.
 ---

-# WellCare Price Transparency
+# Inland Empire Health Plan Price Transparency

 ### Payerset Notes

 Please see below for metadata.

-### Schema: WELLCARE
+### Schema: INLAND_EMPIRE_HEALTH_PLAN

 ### Table 1: PROVIDER\_MAP - MAY 2023 DATA PULL IN PROGRESS